-“Morinaga Seika (森永製菓)” is a leading Japanese confectionery company founded in 1899, and the snack and candy that represents the company includes Morinaga Milk Chocolate, Morinaga Angel Pie, and Morinaga Chocoball.
+“Morinaga Seika (森永製菓)” is a leading Japanese confectionery maker founded in 1899, and the snack and candy that represent the company include Morinaga Milk Chocolate, Morinaga Angel Pie, and Morinaga Chocoball.

-Morinaga Milk Chocolate is Japan’s first milk chocolate that was made from cacao beans, from scratch, with the help of foreign engineers, while Morinaga Angel Pie is known as Japan’s first Choco Pie snack.
+Morinaga Milk Chocolate is Japan’s first milk chocolate that was made from scratch, from cacao beans, with the help of foreign engineers, while Morinaga Angel Pie is known as Japan’s first Choco Pie snack.

-As the name indicates, Morinaga Chocoball Peanut contains chocolate snack balls in the package and the chocolate snack has a filling of peanut, together with a thin layer of crispy puff, inside.
+As its name indicates, the chocolate snack ball of Morinaga Chocoball Peanut has a filling of peanut inside, together with a thin layer of crispy puff.

-Morinaga Chocoball is well known for its mascot “Kyoro Chan (キョロちゃん)”.
-Kyoro Chan is an imaginary bird created for the chocolate snack in 1967.
+Morinaga Chocoball is especially well known for its mascot character “Kyoro Chan (キョロちゃん)”.
+Kyoro Chan is an imaginary bird created for this snack in 1967.

 Kin no Angel and Gin no Angel

-Speaking of Morinaga Chocoball, its box has a retractable opening like a bird’s beak where “Kin no Angel (金のエンゼル: Golden Angel)” or “Gin no Angel (銀のエンゼル: Silver Angel)” logo is rarely printed.
+Speaking of Morinaga Chocoball, its box has a retractable lid like a bird’s beak where “Kin no Angel (金のエンゼル: Golden Angel)” or “Gin no Angel (銀のエンゼル: Silver Angel)” logo is rarely printed.

-In exchange for one Kin no Angel logo or five Gin no Angel logos, you can get “Omocha no Kanzume (おもちゃのカンヅメ: Canned Toy)” from Morinaga.
+In exchange for either one Kin no Angel logo or five Gin no Angel logos, you can get an “Omocha no Kanzume (おもちゃのカンヅメ: Canned Toy)” from Morinaga.

-As you can guess, the Kin no Angel logo is much rarer than the Gin no Angel logo and is extremely difficult to obtain, so these logos are sometimes seen being sold on online auction sites.
+As you can guess, the Kin no Angel logo is much rarer than the Gin no Angel logo and is extremely difficult to obtain, for which reason, these logos can sometimes be seen being sold on online auction sites.